OpenElements/hedera-enterprise/README.md

 [this blog post](https://foojay.io/today/how-to-release-a-java-module-with-jreleaser-to-maven-central-with-github-actions/).

 On a unix based system the environment variables can be defined in the `.env` file in the root of the project.
+The file is added to the `.gitignore` file and is not committed to the repository.

 Once that is done you can use the `release.sh` script in the root folder of the repos to create a release: